FabioFiuza/simple-carousel/README.md

 ## How to use

-The parent widget should have a size
+The parent widget should have a size.

 ```
 class FruitCarouselPage extends StatelessWidget {